dask/distributed/distributed/shuffle/shuffle-design.md

 The implementation will be completed in multiple stages (order TBD after #1):
 1. Establish the patterns for how this out-of-band system will interact with distributed, in the simplest possible implementation with no optimizations.
 1. Retries (shuffle restarts automatically if a worker leaves)
+1. Serialization
-1. Improve performance with concurrency if possible
+1. Improve performance with concurrency and buffering if possible
 1. Spill-to-disk
 1. Backpressure
 1. Performance